Welcome to the Bury St Edmunds Past & Present Society, and the wonderful Spanton Jarman Photographic Collection.

 Spanton Jarman Project: Betty Milburn

-Programme Secretary: Jane Carr
+Programme Secretary: Jane Patton

 Publicity: Martyn Taylor